tobydragon/SoftwareEngineeringPractice/README.md

 * Use Case Diagram - https://drive.google.com/file/d/1OTOZ-MegXgHVpB8rYiUERVfmFXZhzAlF/view?usp=sharing
 * freeze account sequence diagram - https://drive.google.com/file/d/19AFoU-Of_jHAxNgIwXVeigCMnlGSpC1D/view?usp=sharing
 * unfreeze account sequence diagram - https://drive.google.com/file/d/1AA96lVdDmQhyHeB5tIYJtLMJNSpWDMh1/view?usp=sharing

+Plan for Friday:
+Update the class diagram to better include the user class.
+Update the use case diagram to include confirm credentials and check balances.
+As well as clarify "request report" Change our code to better implement the user.
+Change the code to work again with both the collection of bankaccount and user.